DGC(LOCAL) - EMPLOYEE RIGHTS AND PRIVILEGES: EMPLOYEE EXPRESSION AND USE OF COLLEGE FACILITIES

 - The proposed activity would disrupt or disturb the regular academic program;

-- The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property;
+- The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or

 Common Outdoor Area Exception